What are social stories?

 What are social stories used for?

-Social stories are used to teach autistic children about the social behaviour that’s expected in specific settings like the supermarket, doctor’s surgery, playground and so on.
-A social story can be created for almost any social situation.
+Social stories can help autistic children learn about social behaviour in specific settings like the supermarket, doctor’s surgery, playground and so on.
+You can create a social story for almost any social situation.

 Social stories are used together with other therapies.